IBM is Telling Remote Workers To Get Back in the Office Or Leave

 Anything that makes the place really shitty to work in so they can jack up the attrition rate.
 So much cheaper than layoffs even if you end up with all the deadwood that can't find work elsewhere.

-Incompetent overpaid CEO is incompetent news at 11 (Score:2)
+Incompetent overpaid CEO is incompetent news at 11 (Score:3)

 Nothing to see here, just more of the same.